Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 Although different cost functions ($\textrm{cost}(\cdot)$) can be defined for which the proposed optimization approach is suited, in this work it is opted to relate it to the number of Bit-Operations (BOP) which is a hardware agnostic proxy to model complexity.
 The BOP metric takes into account the number of required FLOPs to calculate a model's output and the bit-widths of weights and activations.
 Note for simplicity the term \textit{weight} is used to refer to all learnable parameters (hence also bias), except when specified explicitly otherwise.
 To compute the BOP count, the definition from \cite{Uhlich2020,Baskin2018} is adopted.
 More details are added in \cref{ssec:BOPcost}.
 Beforehand, an upper bound on the BOP cost $B_{\textrm{BOP}}$ is defined by the practitioner.
 Next a quantized model with proper weight and activation bit-widths is searched for that optimizes the minimization objective while satisfying the cost (BOP) constraint.

 The remainder of this section is structured as follows.
-In \cref{ssec:GatingWeightsAndActivations}, the gate variables for fake quantized inference is described.
+In \cref{ssec:GatingWeightsAndActivations}, the gate variables that determine the bit-width of the weights are defined.
 Afterwards, the core component of CGMQ, which is the algorithm used for learning the gate variables, is introduced formally in \cref{ssec:LearningGateVariables}.
-These first two sections are generic as they are used in other methods or cover a wight range of implementations that fit this setup.
-Next, three possible implementations of the learning algorithm for the gate variables are described in \cref{ssec:DirectionOfGateVariables}.
-Afterwards, the initialization of the CGMQ method is described in detail, which is common in state-of-the-art methods, in \cref{ssec:ModelQuantizationIntialization}.
-Finally, the cost constraint that is considered in this work is described in \cref{ssec:BOPcost}.
+These two sections are generic and can be adopted by future work.
+The different directions considered in this work are defined in \cref{ssec:DirectionOfGateVariables}.
+The input of CGMQ is not a neural network with random weights.
+Hence, \cref{ssec:ModelQuantizationIntialization} discusses how the initialization of CGMQ can be obtained.
+The computations used to compute the BOP count of a given quantized neural network are discussed in \cref{ssec:BOPcost}.
+At last, the full algorithm is is summarized in \cref{ssec:Algorithm}.